 If you mainly sell through Amazon, eBay, or a similar marketplace, we strongly recommend against running a pre-order campaign.

-On Amazon, if you haven’t shipped an order after 30 days of it being placed, the order will be canceled, regardless of what you set as the pre-order date.
+Unlike ecommerce platforms, you are not in control of how orders are processed, for example on Amazon, if you haven’t shipped an order after 30 days of it being placed, the order will be canceled, regardless of what you set as the pre-order date.
 It can also negatively affect your Amazon metrics, and may eventually result in your business being expelled from the Amazon marketplace.

 Other marketplaces have similar rules.

 How to run a successful ecommerce pre-order campaign